 Take home message

-However, the strict elimination of entire food groups without medically supervised, evidence-based support may lead to micronutrient deficiencies and put individuals at a higher risk of developing mental health conditions such as binge eating disorder.
+However, strictly eliminating entire food groups without medically supervised, evidence-based support may lead to micronutrient deficiencies leading to health issues in the long term.